TNamdarian/saranamdarian/README.md

 -	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive across various platforms.
 -   [FontAwesome](https://fontawesome.com/) - The projects uses a few icons from FontAwesome to make the websites less wordy and more visually appealing.
 -	[Fancybox](https://fancyapps.com/fancybox/3/) The project uses Fancybox for a gallery modal popup to slideshow gallery images.
--   [jQuery](https://jquery.com/) The project used jQuery to supply to JavaScript linked needed to the fancybox gallery.
+-   [jQuery](https://jquery.com/) The project used jQuery to supply to JavaScript linked needed to the Fancybox gallery.
 -	[Google Fonts](https://fonts.google.com/) The project uses Google fonts to style the website fonts.
--   [Tiny-PNG](https://tinypng.com/) The big images up to 5M needed to be compressed to improve the website's loading time.
+-   [Tiny-PNG](https://tinypng.com/) I used tinypng for big images up to 5M needed to be compressed to improve the website's loading time.
 -   [CompressJPEG](https://compressjpeg.com/) The big images bigger than 5M needed to be compressed to improve the website's loading time.
--	[Webaim.org](https://webaim.org/) The Webaim was used to test for colour contrast on the project.
+-	[Webaim.org](https://webaim.org/) The Webaim was used to test colour contrast on the project.
 -	[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) The W3C Markup Validation Service checked the markup validity of Web documents in HTML.
 -	[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) W3C CSS Validation Service was used to check the validity of my CSS in the project.
 -	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.